TOAST-DOCS/SMS/en/api-guide-v2.3.md

 | body.data.expiredDate        | 	String  | 	Date and time of expiration for download period                                                                                                                                         |

 <a id="query-request-history-for-delivery-result-of-file-creation"></a>

-### Query Request History for Delivery Result of File Creation
+### Query Request History for Delivery Result of File Creation { #query-request-history-for-delivery-result-of-file-creation }

 <a id="request-41"></a>
 #### Request

 [URL]